Punshnut/macos-focusly/README.md

 ---

 ## 🌍 Built for Every Desk

+Being a minimalist, productivity-first app means - at least to me as the developer, Jan - that every surface should feel intentional, and that includes shipping as much localization as humanly possible instead of treating it as a stretch goal.

 - **18 languages shipping today** (English, German, Spanish EU + MX, French, Italian, Portuguese EU + BR, Arabic MSA, Kiswahili, Hausa, Simplified Chinese, Ukrainian, Russian, Japanese, Korean, Thai, Turkish) so teammates worldwide see Focusly in their native voice the moment it launches.
 - **Right-to-left + Latin scripts** are tested against the same onboarding stories and menus, keeping cultural nuances intact.